Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/docs/q4_2023_report.md

 ### Dev Kit Performance Benchmarking

-Benchmarking scripts have been developed to run on Jetson Nano dev kits and simulate a real world edge deployment on an aircraft or spacecraft capturing imagery and running prediction in real time.
+Benchmarking scripts have been developed to run on Jetson Nano dev kits and simulate a real-world edge deployment on an aircraft or spacecraft capturing imagery and running prediction in real time.

+The model currently being used for these benchmarking scripts is a Mask RCNN R 101 FPN backbone pre-trained on MS COCO for instance segmentation and fine-tuned using a dataset of building polygons for the suburb of Chatswood, New South Wales.
+This model was fine-tuned on Google Colab GPU virtual machine for 3000 epochs.

 The scripts run on a stream of images and return predicted building outlines rendered on output images, counts of buildings detected, and metrics of the amount of time required to process each image.

-Current benchmarking scripts run in Python, using CPU or CUDA.
+Current benchmarking scripts run in python, using CPU or CUDA.
 Future builds will run in more lightweight deployments like ONNX and C++.

+Performance is assessed by recording the amount of time and resources required to make each prediction, and by comparing the ground truth building annotations with the predicted building polygons using the metric of mean average precision (mAP) of Intersection over Union (IoU).
+Results are also visually inspected for sanity checking.

 ![Dev Kit](https://github.com/Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/blob/fdc030840f370e3bfe9e73910d92406e869175ed/docs/aerial_seg_figure.png)